shawnweisfeld/RockPaperScissorsBoom/challenges/BuildCICDPipelineWithAzureDevOps.md

 ## Introduction

-In the previous challenge we manually deployed the app on Azure.
+In a previous challenge we manually deployed the app on Azure.
 Now with this challenge you will be able to build an entire CI/CD pipeline with Azure DevOps.

 ## Challenges